Metal Gear Solid 2: Sons of Liberty: Plot

-In 2007, Solid Snake infiltrates a tanker carrying a new Metal Gear model, RAY.
-The tanker is attacked by Russian mercenaries, led by Colonel Gurlukovich, his daughter Olga, and Ocelot.
-Ocelot betrays his allies and scuttles the ship.
+In 2007, Solid Snake infiltrates a tanker traveling down the Hudson River in New York City carrying a new Metal Gear model, RAY.
+The tanker is hijacked by a group of Russian mercenaries, led by Colonel Sergei Gurlukovich, his daughter Olga, and Ocelot.
+Ocelot betrays his allies and scuttles the ship in the lower New York Harbor.
 Upon seeing Snake, Ocelot is possessed by the will of Liquid Snake and escapes with RAY.

-Two years later, an environmental clean-up facility called the Big Shell has been erected to clear up the oil spill.
-During a tour by US President James Johnson, the Sons of Liberty raid the facility, take Johnson hostage, and threaten to destroy it.
+Two years later, Solid Snake has been framed as a terrorist for his actions and an environmental clean-up facility called the Big Shell has been erected in the lower New York Harbor to clear up the oil spill caused by the Tanker Incident.

+During a tour by US President James Johnson, a terrorist group known as the Sons of Liberty raid the facility, take Johnson hostage, and threaten to destroy it if their demands are not met.
 FOXHOUND's Raiden is ordered by the Colonel to rescue the hostages and disarm the terrorists.
-The surviving members of a responding Navy SEAL team, Iroquois Pliskin (secretly Solid Snake) and Peter Stillman, help Raiden disable explosives planted by Fatman.
-A timed bomb goes off, killing Stillman.
-Raiden kills Fatman and encounters a mysterious cyborg ninja.
-Raiden and Pliskin arrange to transport hostages via helicopter, but are confronted by Dead Cell's leader identifying as Solid Snake, flying a Harrier.
+The surviving members of a responding Navy SEAL team, Iroquois Pliskin (secretly Solid Snake) and explosives expert Peter Stillman, help Raiden to disable bombs planted throughout the facility by Fatman.
+However, the bombs are a decoy that, after being disarmed, activate a timed bomb, which detonates and kills Stillman.
+Raiden kills Fatman and encounters a mysterious cyborg ninja, who assists him with information.
+Raiden and Pliskin arrange to transport hostages out of the Big Shell via helicopter, but are confronted by Dead Cell's leader identifying as Solid Snake, flying a Harrier.
 Raiden shoots down the Harrier, but "Solid Snake" escapes with the stolen Metal Gear RAY.
 Pliskin reveals he is the real Solid Snake and, along with Otacon, helps locate Johnson.